anurudha07/Rental/README.md

 ```

-                         -------- # Note:  Application is under development yet to be sent to production. --------
+                -------- # Note:  Application is under development
+                                  yet to be send to production. --------